SaiNivedh26/k8s-devtrails/README.md

 ## 🏁 Conclusion

-With this project, you're not just deploying a Flask app.
-You're deploying **an intelligent observability engine** that watches over your Kubernetes infrastructure like a hawk.
+With this project, we're not just deploying a Flask app. we're deploying **an intelligent observability engine** that watches over our Kubernetes infrastructure like a hawk.
 Integrated with GKE, it's scalable, resilient, and production-ready.